e-schott/e-schott-website/README.md

-# The Tidy Trekker
+# The start of my personal website
-Repository for The Tidy Trekker Personal Site.